cshoben/cs201-resources/projectWorkflow.md

 # Project Workflow
 This guide will walk you through how to complete Java assignments/projects in Compsci 201 by using P0: Person201 as an example.
-Before starting, you should have installed all the necessary software (Java Liberica JDK, Git Bash, Visual Studio Code) as explained in [this guide](./installingSoftware.md).
+Before starting, you should have installed all the necessary software as explained in [this guide](./installingSoftware.md).
 You should have also installed a personal SSH key, as explained in the previous version of this guide.

 **NOTE**: If you wish, you may also follow these instructions in [video format.](#tutorial-videos)